 According to financial experts at Fiscal Tiger, there are plenty of ways to save money while on vacation without having to compromise the quality of your experience.
 This can include the following:

-- Use alternative transportation, such as renting bikes, using the metro, or taking the bus
+- Use alternative transportation, such as renting bikes, using the metro, or taking the bus.

-- Use alternative lodging options, such as hostels, VRBO or AirBnB
+- Use alternative lodging options, such as hostels, VRBO, or Airbnb.

-- Book your trip for off-season
+- Book your trip for the off-season.

-- Save up airline points
+- Save up airline points.

-- Avoid monetary transaction fees when traveling abroad
+- Avoid monetary transaction fees when traveling abroad.

 Have you ever tried traveling alone?
 If you have, how did you like it?
 If not, what is stopping you?
 Leave a comment below.